Choirs in Yorkshire

 Grimshaw was succeeded as organist in 1913 by Henry Alban Chambers, a boy treble in the Cathedral Choir, who at the time of his appointment was just eleven years old.
 In 1931 the post was taken over by Bernard F. Malone, a senior member of the choir.
 In the course of time Gerald B. Lyons, a senior chorister, began to assume responsibility for the Cathedral Boys section whilst Malone remained as organist.
 In 1953 Bishop Heenan announced the appointment of Fred Walker, previously organist of Birmingham Oratory, but his appointment was terminated after just twelve months in the post.
 Gerald Lyons then officially took over as choirmaster, remaining until 1969.

 Leeds Cathedral, had since its opening in 1904, built up a splendid tradition of liturgical music based on Gregorian chant.
 Historically, this was led by a large choir of boys and men singing the chant largely from memory.
-In the 1960's, a narrow reading of the documents from the Second Vatican Council brought about a general devastation of Catholic church music, putting an end to many traditional boys' choirs throughout Europe.
+In the 1960’s, a narrow reading of the documents from the Second Vatican Council brought about a general devastation of Catholic church music, putting an end to many traditional boys’ choirs throughout Europe.
 In Leeds, the Cathedral Choir was disbanded in 1968.
-In the following two decades limited resources were devoted to music: the organ eventually fell into disrepair and only small mixed voice adult choir sang at mass
+In the following two decades limited resources were devoted to music: the organ eventually fell into disrepair and only small mixed voice adult choir sang at mass.

-In 1988, Bishop Konstant decided to reverse the tide of decay and lay new foundations with the appointment a full-time Director of Music for the Diocese.
-The new Director of Music was to recruit from any school in the Diocese to meet Bishop Konstant's requirement for a boys' choir of 24 voices.
+In 1988, Bishop Konstant decided to reverse the tide of decay and lay new foundations with the appointment of a full-time Director of Music for the Diocese.
+The new Director of Music was to recruit from any school in the Diocese to meet Bishop Konstant’s requirement for a boys’ choir of 24 voices.

 Bishop Konstant’s backing and practical support laid the groundwork for the rapid development of the present choral programme under the direction of Benjamin Saunders since 2002.
 Currently there are five Cathedral Choirs comprising a total of 110 members: junior boys, junior girls, senior boys, senior girls and adults.
 These choirs sing eight choral services of mass and vespers each week and in excess of 300 services every year.
 Choral Vespers are regularly broadcast from the Cathedral on BBC Radio 3 and the choirs can also be heard on both BBC Radio 2 and 4.
 There have been several recent broadcasts on BBC television, including Songs of Praise and Midnight Mass.
 The choirs have made recordings on the Herald AV label and now enjoy international distribution with their new CD’s on the Brilliant Classics label.